Newspaper Page Text

 tors of Contempo were hospitable

-to hanghes when he visited in
+to hanghes when he v'sited in

-{ hapel Hill and published a poem
+Chapel Hill and published a poem

-from h's pen and a short article
+from h's pen ami a short article

-based upon the Scottsboro affair,
+based upon the Scottsboro affair.

 Greater Comment

-The issue of Contempe in which
+The issue of Contempo in which

 Hughes’ material was published